BitcoinSchema/1sat-ordinals/fungible-tokens/shrug.md

 {"sym": "GOLD", "icon": h'11…01000000', "dec": 8}
 ```

-The document is a CBOR map encoded deterministically (RFC 8949 §4.2) — the same fields always produce the same bytes, so the document can be hashed or signed reliably.
-Keys are text strings.
-Software reading the document must skip keys it does not recognize, so fields can be added later without breaking existing readers.
+The document is encoded deterministically (RFC 8949 §4.2) — the same fields always produce the same bytes, so it can be hashed or signed reliably.
+Keys are text strings; readers use the keys they understand.
+The spec may define more keys over time.
 All fields are optional, and so is the document itself.
 Indexers read the metadata once from the deploy output and apply it to the whole token.

 ## Composition